CyVerse-learning-materials/cyverse_quickstart_template/.github/ISSUE_TEMPLATE/triage-for-2-0-release.md

 - [ ] Maintainer is assigned and has approved the content
 - [ ] Editor has checked for quality (spelling, formatting, etc.)
+- [ ] Sample/test data is available with anonymous/public read access
+      in the appropriate directory at `/iplant/home/shared/cyverse_training`